el-tocino/localcroft/precise/Precise.md

 #### modeling

 Any time you add more data, I find it's best to start training all over.
+If you aren't reviewing progress on tensorboard, you need to start.

 For my data, the sweet spot for number of steps appears to be 20-30k.
 This gets my val_acc numbers up to the high .99s, sometimes 1.00000.
 You can model further if your accuracy isn't there AND it keeps getting closer.
 I once modeled to 150k, this wasn't more effective than 50k, and that wasn't noticeably different for my dataset at 30k.
 My current dataset has about 300 wake words, and 5000 fake words.
 My test folder has 55 wake and 900 fake words.